lucidworks/connectors-sdk-resources/java-sdk/connectors/README.md

+## Connectors

-This a Gradle project that wraps each [known plugin](settings.gradle) with a common set of tasks and dependencies.
+This is a Gradle project that wraps each [known plugin](settings.gradle) with a common set of tasks and dependencies.

 See the following instructions on how to build, deploy, and run the plugins